fimshagal/tardigrade/readme.md

 # Tardigrade

-Tardigrade is lightweight javascript library for managing state and data with strict typing, supporting dynamic properties, property-specific, global and local listeners, and automatic cleanup for safe and flexible state control
+Tardigrade is free lightweight zero-dependency javascript library for managing state and data with strict typing, supporting dynamic properties, property-specific, global and local listeners, and automatic cleanup for safe and flexible state control

 ---